 The Triangular Cupola

 The triangular cupola is one of the Johnson solids.
-It is bounded by 4 equilateral triangles, 3 squares, and a regular hexagon.
+It is bounded by 4 equilateral triangles, 3 squares, and a regular hexagon, for a total of 8 faces, 15 edges, and 9 vertices.
 It is the third polyhedron in Norman Johnson's list, and thus bears the label J3.

 The triangular cupola can be constructed by bisecting the cuboctahedron between two opposite triangular faces.
 Conversely, two triangular cupolae can be glued together in gyro orientation to produce a cuboctahedron: